Outsiders17711/e2eET-Skeleton-Based-HGR-Using-Data-Level-Fusion/README.md

 ## Contact

-For any questions, feel free to contact: `oluwaleke.umar@aucegypt.edu`.
+For any questions, feel free to contact: `oluwaleke.umar@aucegypt.edu`

 <hr>